joaocamposy/joaocamposy/README.md

 ### Hi there 👋

+I am 35 years old, I am married and a father.
+I have been working with technology for 14 years and with web development for 11 years.
+In recent years I've been working mainly with Laravel (PHP) and Angular 2+.
+I gained extensive experience in these frameworks through working as a developer and team mentor at Followize.
+At the moment I'm much more focused on the front-end, although I still have contact with the back-end.
+I love web development and technology and I'm always looking for new knowledge and technologies to make my work better and better.

 <!--
 **joaocamposy/joaocamposy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.